biterbilen/redditonomy/README.md

-# Redditonomy
+# /r/edditonomy
-_A Lambda Architecture Pipeline for Developing Taxonomies_
+_a spark.ml architecture for developing taxonomies_

-## Purpose
+## Business Case
 According to Alexa.com, Reddit is the 17th most active website globally.
 Given Reddit's (sub)community-based structure, there are interesting patterns of behavior that emerge in each individual community.
-Being able to automatically extract topics from these communities is highly desirable in order to both understand and target

-A _taxonomy_ represents the underlying structure or themes within a body of text.
-This structure can be obtained by feeding tokenized raw text into a machine learning model such as WordNet that is able to classify tokens into particular categories.
+The underlying structure or themes within a body of text is called a _taxonomy_.
+This structure can be obtained by feeding tokenized raw text into a machine learning model such as latent dirichlet allocation (LDA) that is able to classify tokens into particular categories.

+The main value in such a platform is being able to automatically extract topics from these communities yielding highly desirable targeting abilities for ads and a deeper understanding of specific verticals.

-Redditonomy is a full-stack application that allows a user to find popular subreddits and look at the main themes or taxonomies that emerge in those subcultures as a function of time.
+/r/edditonomy is a full-stack application that allows a user to find popular subreddits and look at the main themes or taxonomies that emerge in those subcultures as a function of time.